leaflabs/libmaple/docs/source/arduino/highbyte.rst

 .. warning:: This macro is provided for compatibility with Arduino only.
 It returns the second-least significant byte in an integral value.
-It makes sense to call this the "high" byte on a 16-bit microcontroller like the Atmel chips on Arduinos, but it makes no sense at all on a 32-bit microcontroller like the STM32s in the Maple line.
+It makes sense to call this the "high" byte on a 16-bit ``int`` microcontroller like the Atmel chips on Arduinos, but it makes no sense at all on a 32-bit microcontroller like the STM32s in the Maple line.

    In short: we provide this so that existing Arduino code works as expected, but **strongly discourage its use** in new programs.